Contest Information

 • Paper (individuals only)

+Please take note of recent changes to district contest boundaries.
+The list and map below are now in effect.
 Students interested in competing must first enter their local district contest.
 Details will be on the registration form for each district.
 To register, click on the name of your district in the table below.
 Make sure to register by the deadline and submit all signature forms and payment to the appropriate District Coordinator.
 Finalists from each district will advance to the VHD State Contest.

 District